Activist | Co-Founder of the WE Organization, WE Charity, ME to WE Social Enterprise, WE Day

 Craig Kielburger is a New York Times bestselling author, syndicated columnist read by millions, and social entrepreneur who co-founded the WE movement with the mission to make “doing good, doable”.
 A powerful, internationally acclaimed speaker, he inspires audiences to take steps toward making a meaningful impact right now.

-Over the past two decades, Craig, along with his co-founder and brother Marc Kielburger, has grown the WE movement to engage 4+ million people annually in service.
-The We Organization now includes the WE Charity, ME to WE Social Enterprise, and WE Day.
-Over 250,000 people earn their ticket to WE Day celebrations through volunteerism.
+Over the past two decades, Kielburger, along with his co-founder and brother Marc Kielburger, has grown the WE movement to engage 4+ million people annually in service, including 250,000 who annually earn their ticket through volunteerism to attend WE Day celebrations filling stadiums.

-Craig is the youngest-ever graduate from the Kellogg-Schulich Executive MBA program.
-He has also received 15 honorary doctorates and degrees for his work in the fields of education and human rights.
+Kielburger is the youngest-ever graduate from the Kellogg-Schulich Executive MBA program.
+He has also received 16 honorary doctorates and degrees for his work in the fields of education and human rights.

-Craig has published 12 books, including his newest book, WEconomy: You Can Find Your Meaning, Make a Living, and Change the World.
+Author of 12 books, Kielburger’s latest book is WEconomy: You Can Find Your Meaning, Make a Living, and Change the World.
 Co-authored with Marc Kielburger and Holly Branson, the book is a blueprint to drive positive impact and change the world through the combined mission of purpose and profit.
-Craig’s work has also been featured on the Oprah Winfrey Show, 60 Minutes and the BBC.
+His work has also been featured on the Oprah Winfrey Show, 60 Minutes and the BBC.

 Kielburger is the recipient of The Order of Canada, the Nelson Mandela Freedom Medal, and the World Children’s Prize.